 These sections apply to entry into grain storage structures.
-To enter, an employer must issue a permit unless the employer or the employer's representative is present during the entire operation.
+To enter these grain structures, an employer must issue a permit unless the employer or the employer's representative is present during the entire operation.
 Based on previous information provided by an OSHA area office and a grain dealer association, OSHA estimates that at country elevators, entry into grain storage structures may occur 4 times a year.
-OSHA also estimates that the majority of country grain elevators are small employers and choose to have their representative present (in lieu of issuing a permit) during these non-routine operations.
+OSHA also estimates that the majority of country grain elevators are small employers and choose to have their representative present (instead of issuing a permit) during these non-routine operations.
 Therefore, OSHA believes that no more than 25 percent of these small (country elevator) employers would issue a permit.
-For all other elevators (i.e., inland-terminals, high-throughput inland terminals, and export) [291 + 161 + 49 = 501], OSHA estimates that it takes three minutes (.05 hour) to prepare and maintain the permit.
+For all other elevators (i.e., inland-terminals, high-throughput inland terminals, and export) [271+ 150 + 45 = 466], OSHA estimates that entries are conducted, on average, 100 times per year and that a permit is always issued.
+OSHA estimates that it takes three minutes (3/60 hour) for a manager to prepare and to maintain the permit.

-Burden hours: (8,524 facilities x .25 = 2,131) x 4 permits issued x .05 hour = 426 hours Cost: 426 burden hours x \$50.58 = \$21,547 Burden hours: 501 facilities x 100 permits issued x .05 hour to generate/maintain permit = 2,505 hours Cost: 2,505 burden hours x \$50.58 = \$126,703 that for each entry, equipment must be deenergized 100 percent of the time and is locked out and tagged to meet the standard.
-OSHA estimates it takes 2 minutes (.03 hour) to affix a tag.
+Burden hours: 7,934 facilities x .25 x 4 permits issued/year x 3/60 hour =

+397 hours

+Cost: 397 burden hours x \$55.19 = \$21,910

+Burden hours: 466 facilities x 100 permits issued x 3/60 hour to generate/maintain permit = 2,330 hours

-In addition, in order to enter the structure, all mechanical, electrical, hydraulic, and pneumatic equipment which presents a danger to workers must be deenergized by disconnecting, locking out and tagging, blocking off, or by other equally effective means or methods.
-OSHA estimates
+Also, to enter the structure, all mechanical, electrical, hydraulic, and pneumatic equipment which presents a danger to workers must be de-energized by disconnecting, locking out and tagging, blocking off, or by other equally effective means or methods.
+OSHA estimates that for each entry, equipment must be de-energized 100 percent of the time and is locked out and tagge d to meet the standard.
+OSHA estimates it takes 2 minutes (2/60 hour) for a manager to affix a tag.